Modeling Long Cycles: Asymptotics for long-cycle processes

 Note that the diffusion process $K_{c,d}(r)$ is akin to the process $J_{c,d}(r)$ except that it is defined with a cosine function instead of a sine function.
 The next proposition shows that in large samples and after scaling, the distribution of $\Delta y_{\floor{nr}}$ can be approximated by that of $G_{c,d}(r)$.

 \begin{proposition} Suppose that $\{y_{t}\}$ is generated according to equation \eqref{eq:DGP_n}, and Assumptions \ref{a:roots} and \ref{a:FCLT} hold.
 Then,

-where the result holds jointly with that in Proposition \ref{prop:convergence_J}. \end{proposition} Note that in contrast to the $n^{-3/2}$ scaling applied to $y_{t-1}$, its first difference $\Delta y_{t-1}$ requires scaling by $n^{-1/2}$.
-Hence, the first differences of long-cycle processes have convergence rates of $O(n^{1/2})$ tantamount to that of local-to-unity processes.
-However due to cyclicality, the large-sample distribution of $\Delta y_{t-1}$ is different from that arising in the local-to-unity model.
+where the result holds jointly with that in Proposition \ref{prop:convergence_J}. \end{proposition} Note that in contrast to the scaling $n^{-3/2}$ applied to $y_{t-1}$, its first difference $\Delta y_{t-1}$ requires scaling by $n^{-1/2}$.
+Therefore, the first differences of long-cycle processes have convergence rates of $O(n^{1/2})$ tantamount to those of local-to-unity processes.
+However, due to cyclicality, the large-sample distribution of $\Delta y_{t-1}$ differs from that in the local-to-unity model.

 Based on the results of Proposition \ref{prop:convergence_J} and \ref{prop:convergence_G}, we can now provide the asymptotic theory for the sample moments of long-cycle processes.
 Parts of the lemma below require the following ergodicity property for $\{u_t\}$. \begin{assumption} Let $\sigma^2_u \equiv \lim_{n\to\infty} n^{-1} \sum_{t=1}^n Eu_t^2$ be the average variance of $\{u_t\}$ over time.
 We assume that $n^{-1} \sum_{t=1}^n u^2_t \to_p \sigma^2_u$. \end{assumption}